 5. Wristwatch

-The JLPT proctors are very strict, so moving your head around will raise suspicions and possibly alert them of possible attempts to cheat.
+The JLPT proctors are very strict, so moving your head around will raise suspicions and possibly alert them to possible attempts to cheat.

 When you’re rushing to answer the JLPT questions, time also becomes very critical.
 The proctors will not announce how many minutes you have left or give you any warnings.
 The proctors will only say, “Time’s up.
 Put your pencils down.”
 Time management is something you need to handle yourself.